Precise High-Dimensional Asymptotics for Quantifying Heterogeneous Transfers: Extensions

-{\bf Illustrative examples.} We illustrate the above result in the random-effect model.
-Similar to the two-task case, the model vector of every task is equal to a shared vector $\beta_0$ plus a task-specific component $\wt \beta^{(i)}$:
+We illustrate the above result with the random-effects model.
+The model vector of every task is equal to a shared vector $\beta_0$ plus a task-specific component $\gamma_{i}$, for $i=1,2,\cdots, t$:

-where the entries of $\wt \beta^{(i)}$ are i.i.d.
-Gaussian random variables of mean zero and variance $\mu^2 / p$.

-We study two natural questions.
-First, what is the optimal width $r$ of the feature layer $B$?
-Second, when does HPS transfer positively to a particular task, depending on the sample size $n$ and the model shift parameter $\mu$?
-For the first question, since the setting is symmetric in the $t$ tasks, we analyze the averaged limiting risk
+The entries of $\gamma_{i}$ are drawn independently from a Gaussian distribution with mean zero and variance $p^{-1} \mu^2$.
+We study two natural questions: \begin{enumerate} \item What is the optimal rank $r$ of the shared feature matrix $B$? \item When does HPS transfer positively to a particular task, depending on the sample size $n$ and the model shift parameter $\mu$? \end{enumerate}